webapplate/webapplate/README.md

 |__/|__/\___/_.___/\__,_/ .___/ .___/_/\__,_/\__/\___/
                        /_/   /_/
 ~~~
-current version: v1.6.0
+current version: v1.7.0

 ## Why need webapplate?

 Though there are many powerful tools surround web technologies, web does not provide the `SDK` or ready to use `template` that just like Android or iOS.
-Web is simple to write but hard to done right.
-Developer who want to quickly build an webapp usually consume much longer time to make their webapp right.
+Web apps are simple to write but hard to get done right.
+Developer who wants to quickly build an web app usually consume much longer time to make their web app right.

-Thus developer who is approaching to the `webapp`(write web as app) concept need a bootstrap or template project to start with.
+Thus developer who is approaching to the `web app`(make web site behaves like mobile app) concept need a bootstrap or template project to start with.
 That's why webapplate comes.

 ## How webapplate do

-Webapplate provide a ready-to-deploy project bootstrap settings for both `hosted` (dynamic/static website) and `packaged` (no server) webapp
-, with convention of file structure, [express](http://expressjs.com/) server-side support,
-and preconfigured helper tools like code style check, appcache generator, multi-locales and testframework.
+Webapplate provide a ready-to-deploy project bootstrap settings for both `hosted` (dynamic/static website) and `packaged` (no server) web app, with convention of file structure, [express](http://expressjs.com/) server-side support, and preconfigured helper tools like code style check, appcache generator, multi-locales and testframework.

 Website inherit from Webapplate can be [deployed to any host provider](https://github.com/webapplate/webapplate/wiki/Deployment).